shelled snails text index | photo index

 Family Naticidae

 Where seen?
-Resembling a large stiff white slug, this snail is sometimes seen in our seagrass meadows at night.
+Resembling a large stiff white slug, this snail is sometimes seen in our seagrass meadows and sandy shores at night.
 When the shell is seen, it looks like a moon snail that refuses to withdraw into its shell.
 It is also called the Ear moon snail or Baby ear moon snail because of the shape of its delicate shell.

 Changi, May 11